How does one deal with a space (such as a small NYC apartment) where moving the bed or having two nightstands is not possible?

 Sacha J., New York City, NY

 In feng shui, the most ideal layout of the bed would be such that there is space on both sides of the bed with nightstands and lamps on each side of the bed.
-Your bed location is one of the most important things to consider in feng shui philosophy because it's where you spend many YIN, or passive, time sleeping.
+Your bed location is one of the most important things to consider in feng shui philosophy, because it's where you spend many YIN, or passive, hours sleeping.
 So where your bed is placed greatly affects you when you are most susceptible to influence.

-Thanks for your question Sacha.
+Thanks for your question, Sacha.